Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

 - Starchy foods, such as rice, potatoes, pasta.

-Prevention is almost always better than cure, of course, so it's important that you don't abuse your drain with the worst food types (see causes list above).
+Prevention is almost always better than cure, of course, so it's important that you don't abuse your drain.
+Be sure not to allow the foods listed above down your drain.

-However, issue can and do happen, so you may also wish to invest in a good sink strainer to stop the sink drain getting clogged up with food pieces (see below for my recommendation).
+However, issue can and do happen, so you may also wish to invest in a good sink strainer to stop the sink drain from getting clogged up with food pieces (see below for my recommendation).

-It's also sensible to have some essential tools on hand, such as:
+It's also wise to have some basic tools on hand, such as:

-- Plunger (a flat cup without a bell generally works best for most kitchen drains.)
+- A Plunger (A bell-less, flat cup-style generally works best for most kitchen drains.)